CharlotteCross1998/prideflags/CONTRIBUTING.md

 I'm not looking to expand the scope of the project too much, so please consider the following:

 * If it can be emulated with existing commands (for example: collapsing consecutive empty lines can be performed using `cat -s`), then it's not really within the scope of this project.
-* Otherwise, if it's something that makes sense _specifically_ for **pridecat**, please open an Issue for it, and let's discuss it before you start sending patches in.
+* Otherwise, if it's something that makes sense _specifically_ for **prideflag**, please open an Issue for it, and let's discuss it before you start sending patches in.